Window – Smoother Operation

 Regardless of the type of window a home has, there are often challenges with smooth operation.
-If windows skip along the sash channel, or stick partway through and refuse to budge further, there are a few things you can do to make them operate more smoothly:
+Windows may skip along the sash channel, stick partway through, and refuse to budge further.
+But there are a few things you can do to make a window have smoother operation:

 - The first thing to do is to keep your window sashes clean and free of debris (the sash is the area along which the window frame glides).